OolaaPleur/Yggert-nu/README.md

 $ flutter run --flavor production --target lib/main_production.dart
 ```

-To run app using those commands you need to have Bolt token, Hoog token and Hoog Api key, which I can't provide in public repository.
+**To run app using those commands you need to have Bolt token, Hoog token and Hoog Api key, which I can't provide in public repository.**

 You can just grab last version from [releases](https://github.com/OolaaPleur/Yggert-nu/releases).

-Or explore a demo version of the app for testing purposes, simply click [here](https://oolaapleur.github.io/Yggert-nu/) (Note: In the demo, 1) Tuul scooters are not displayed due to server-side CORS restrictions 2) Timetable also not displayed.).
+Or explore a demo version of the app for testing purposes, simply click [here](https://oolaapleur.github.io/Yggert-nu/) (Note: In the demo, 1) Tuul scooters are not displayed due to server-side CORS restrictions 2) Public transport timetables also not displayed.).

 _\*Yggert Nu works only on Android._